duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 ## ComplexType

-It?s not uncommon to describe your domain entities across a set of classes and then layer those classes to describe a complete entity.
+It's not uncommon to describe your domain entities across a set of classes and then layer those classes to describe a complete entity.
 For example, you may add a class called BlogDetails to your model.

 ```
     public class BlogDetails
     {
         public DateTime?
 DateCreated { get; set; }

-    ???
     [MaxLength(250)]
-    ??? public string Description { get; set; }
+    public string Description { get; set; }
     }
 ```